I Love to Eat

-I Love to Eat is a live television series on NBC that aired from August 30, 1946, to May 18, 1947, and was a cooking show hosted by chef and cookbook author James Beard.
+I Love to Eat is a live television series on NBC that aired from August 30, 1946, to May 18, 1947, and is a cooking show hosted by chef and cookbook author James Beard.
 The show is notable for having been the first network television cooking show to air in the United States.

-The show came after several successful one-off TV cooking segments featuring Beard alongside other chefs, including on programmes like Radio City Matinée (May 1946) and For You And Yours (June 1946).
+The show came after several successful one-off TV cooking segments featuring Beard alongside other chefs, including on shows like Radio City Matinée (May 1946) and For You And Yours (June 1946).

 Schedule

-When the show started, each episode was 15 minutes long and presented at 8:30 p.m.
+When the show started, each episode was 15 minutes long and presented at 8:15 p.m.
+EST on Fridays.
+In November it moved to 8:30 p.m.
 EST on Fridays, immediately before The World in Your Home at 8:45 p.m.
-However, this was later changed to 30 minutes (April–May 1947) as more complicated recipes were demonstrated and prepared.
+However, this was later changed to 30 minutes on Thursdays at 8:45 p.m.
+(April–May 1947) as more complicated recipes were demonstrated and prepared.

 Format

 The Borden-sponsored program opened with a sketch of Elsie, the famed Borden cow.
 Then Beard, appearing behind a kitchen counter, took over to demonstrate the preparation of some of his unique dishes for the live television audience.